 She felt her impatience rising within.
 “Now what should I do, sir?”

 “I’ll head back to the main office and look for it on my way back.
 Go have a seat in the lobby, you look like you could use it,” he stated and with that he left her standing there wondering if he would return.
-She had not thought to ask him what if he would return if he didn’t find it.
+She had not thought to ask him if he would return if he didn’t find it.
 As she headed to the lobby, she contemplated what she should do if he did not find the key.
 Perhaps her friend, Tiffany, would let her stay the night.

-She sat down in the deep arm chair cushioned chair allowing the support of the chair to relax her body.
+She sat down in the deep cushioned arm chair allowing the support of the chair to relax her body.
 As she sat there, it occurred to her that she could call a locksmith.
 Rather than wait for the janitor, she pulled out her cell phone, looked up locksmiths under google, and dialed the first one she saw not wanting to waste time to look at reviews.

 The man who answered the phone sounded kind.
 She explained her situation and asked if he would be able to help her.
 “Yes, ma’am!
 I’ll be right over.”
-There is was ma’am again.
+There it was ma’am again.
 What was it with people here, she thought.
 Why did everyone call women, Ma’am?
 She relayed her address and ended the call.
 He said it would take him 20 minutes to get there.

 So she waited, glad she was able to sit, even though she was soaking wet.
 Despite being wet, she started to feel tired.
 She relaxed more realizing this might be the only part of the evening where she might actually get a chance to rest.

 She went through the events of the day from the chase to the arrest.
-And as she dozed off, her last thought was nodding off, she recalled her boss saying to her before she left.
+And as she dozed off, her last thought as she was nodding off, she recalled her boss saying to her before she left.
 “Check your key to make sure it is the right one.”
 What did he mean by that? she thought.
 Why would my key not be the right one.
 Suddenly she remembered why it wasn’t fitting.
 She was not at home.
 She was just passing through.
 Her evening had not even begun yet.
 In fact, it would soon be morning.

 She jumped up, propelled into action, and headed out the door.
 All that had transpired was not real, but fictitious.
 She was part of a plot a story that would never end unless she found her way out.
 She remembered the movie with Jim Carey where he lived in a world that was not real and everything was the same everyday.
 This was not true for this world, she thought.
 Everyday, was different even the mundane things.